LeoTiTo/LeoTiTo/README.md

 </div>

 <div align="center">
-🔭 I’m currently working on **a donation application** 🌱 Currently learning about **Node.js, React, Firebase, Tailwind...**
+🔭 I’m currently working on a donation application<br/>
+🌱 Currently learning about Node.js, React, Firebase, Tailwind... <br/>
-🔎 Currently seeking for **an internship in IT development specializing in web development** for a minimum duration of 8 weeks
+🔎 Currently seeking for an internship in IT development specializing in web development for a minimum duration of 8 weeks
 </div>